pdphilip/elasticlens/README.md

 # Usage

-The Walkthrough Steps below will show all the features by way of eaxmple
+The Walkthrough Steps below will show all the features by way of examples

 ## Step 1: Zero config setup